 The Office of Student Accommodations recognizes faculty and staff who have gone out of their way to make WVU a more accessible place for students with Disabilities.
 This distinction is voted on each spring by OSA staff.
-If you are a student who wishes to nominate a faculty member for consideration, please contact us with a short blurb describing your faculty or staff member’s exceptional contributions to accessibility.
+If you are a student or colleague who wishes to nominate a faculty member for consideration, please contact us with a short blurb describing the faculty or staff member’s exceptional contributions to accessibility.

 2024-2025